ggggggg119/password-manager/README.md

 # how to use
 <li>install cryptography for encryption (even though is useless in this project)</li>
+<li>clone this repo</li>
+<li>run python password.py in the terminal and choose what you want to do in the menu by typing the correct number</li>
 <li>generate your own key.key file by adding this snippets if it returns an error</li>

 <br>